Psychology Course Descriptions

 PSY-P 303 Health Psychology (3 cr.)

-Spring 2013.
-Alternate years.
+Every spring.
 P: P103.
-R: completion of 26 credit hours.
+R: Sophomore status.
 Focuses on role of psychological factors in health and illness.
 Through readings, lecture, and discussion, students will become better consumers of research on behavior-health interactions and develop a broad base of knowledge concerning how behavior and other psychological factors can impart health both positively and negatively.

 PSY-P 319 Psychology of Personality (3 cr.)

-Fall 2013.
-Alternate years.
+Every fall.
 P: P103.
-R: 26 credit hours.
+R: Sophomore status.
 Methods and results of scientific study of personality.
 Basic concepts of personality traits and their measurements; developmental influences; problems of integration.

 PSY-P 320 Social Psychology (3 cr.)

-Fall 2014.
-Alternate years.
+Every spring.
 P: P103.
-R: completion of 26 credit hours.
+R: Sophomore status.
 The study of psychological theories and research dealing with social influence and social behavior, including topics such as conformity, personal perception, aggression, attitudes, and group dynamics.

 PSY-P 324 Abnormal Psychology (3 cr.)

 Fall, Spring.
 P: P103.
-R: completion of 26 credit hours.
+R: Sophomore status.
 A first course in abnormal psychology, with emphasis on forms of abnormal behavior, etiology, development, interpretation, and final manifestations.

 PSY-P 325 Psychology of Learning (3 cr.)

 Every Fall.
 P: P103.
-R: completion of 26 credit hours.
+R: Sophomore status.
 Facts and principles of human and animal learning, especially as treated in theories attempting to provide a framework for understanding what learning is and how it takes place.

 PSY-P 326 Neuroscience (3 cr.)

-Spring 2014.
-Alternate years.
+Every spring.
 P: P103.
-R: BIOL L100 or L105 and completion of 26 credit hours.
+R: BIOL L100 or L105 and sophomore status.
 Central nervous system functions in relation to sensory processes, motivation, and learning.

 PSY-P 335 Cognitive Psychology (3 cr.)

-Spring 2015.
-Alternate years.
+Every spring.
 P: P103.
-R: completion of 26 credit hours.
+R: Sophomore status.
 Introduction to human cognitive processes, including attention and perception, memory, psycholinguistics, problem solving, and thinking.

 PSY-P 381 Helping Skills and Ethics (3 cr.)

 Fall, Spring.
-P: 6 credit hours in Psychology.
+P: 6 credit hours in Psychology and sophomore status.
 Introduction to the helping relationship, including theories and strategies of effective helping, ethical issues, and limitations of the helping role.

 PSY-P 390 Special Topics in Psychology (3 cr.)